 - DRE is a dual-side solution.
 Therefore, flow symmetry is required to configure DRE optimization.
-DRE isn't supported for asymmetric flows. - DRE is supported only if integrated service nodes or external service nodes are deployed at both ends of a Cisco SD-WAN overlay tunnel. - DRE isn't supported on devices that are configured as service controllers. - Starting from Cisco IOS XE Release 17.6.1a the default mode for SSL proxy is single-side.
+DRE isn't supported for asymmetric flows. - DRE is supported only if integrated service nodes or external service nodes are deployed at both ends of a Cisco Catalyst SD-WAN overlay tunnel. - DRE isn't supported on devices that are configured as service controllers. - In a scenario where Unified Threat Defense (UTD) is installed on a router and there is a data policy to redirect the traffic to an external service node, if the traffic is learned by UTD for a given VRF, then the same traffic cannot be redirected to an external service node. - Starting from Cisco IOS XE Catalyst SD-WAN Release 17.6.1a the default mode for SSL proxy is single-side.
 However, because DRE is a dual-side solution, it requires SSL on both, the sending and the receiving end, of the traffic.
-To optimize SSL performance for this dual-side use case, enable dual-side SSL optimization using the dual-side optimization enable command in Cisco vManage CLI templates.
-We don't recommended enabling dual-side SSL if you use GRE tunnels over the WAN.
+To optimize SSL performance for this dual-side use case, enable dual-side SSL optimization using the dual-side optimization enable command in Cisco SD-WAN Manager CLI templates.
+We don't recommended enabling dual-side SSL if you use GRE tunnels over the WAN. - From Cisco IOS XE Catalyst SD-WAN Release 17.7.1a, SMB 311 auto bypass of encrypted traffic is enabled to the DRE.
+You can continue to manually enable the SMB311 encrypted traffic bypass policy to DRE, for the service nodes running on the devices prior to Cisco IOS XE Catalyst SD-WAN Release 17.7.1a.